20 Dec CLOSE PROTECTION, SURVEILLANCE & THE ADVENT of ELECTRIC VEHICLES LAW

 The area of use is the over-riding factor in providing any advice with recommendations to the Principal as to the suitability of the VIP vehicle.
 Parts of Africa, South America and countries in the East have roads not suitable for such limousines and therefore decisions must be made as to the most appropriate.
 I was leading a team in Venezuela comprising a member of my team and two local drivers plus one.
 Due to such a short notice move I was unable to conduct all the pre-arrival requisites as I would want and so the Boss’s office had arranged the hotel, vehicles and the local drivers.
 Not exactly the ideal situation but that’s the influence of the commercial world.
 On arrival at the hotel late at night I had arranged to meet the drivers with their vehicles for a brief and a confirmatory check.
 The Boss was due to arrive in the morning and I wanted to square everything away before getting some much-needed sleep.
 The importance of checking arrangements and checking again is highlighted with the fact that the vehicles the office had arranged were two stretched soft skin limo’s from a wedding chauffeur company with chauffeurs that were not security trained or aware whatsoever.
 Fortunately, prior to departing UK I had contacted the British Embassy for details of a vetted security company for the provision of an armoured Mercedes, armoured SUV and trained drivers, and provisionally arranged with them the possibility of their services in reserve should all else fails.
 One hour later all was arranged to my satisfaction.
 The company even facilitated my requirement for ‘extra weapons’ in the cars at such short notice.
 A quick call to the Boss’s office to let them know what changes had been made and the operation had a much-improved starting block.

 Quite often; one can make a distinct relation between the increased threat due to the location and the standard of ground and the requirement for 4 x 4 SUV’s.
 Generally, if the country’s infrastructure is low/ of a poor standard then a much higher local crime rate will exist.
+You could gamble via the internet inside online pokies nz real money.
 A 4 x 4 SUV will naturally provide a far more stable and comfortable journey for the VIP over a road that is at times, non-existent.
 From a security perspective, the VIP travelling in a vehicle which is a higher ride and built more robustly is also an advantage that cannot be ignored.

 – Role of Use